Corner Detection and Image Overlay with Zynq-Based Hardware

 On the MATLAB Home tab, in the Environment section of the Toolstrip, click Add-Ons > Manage Add-Ons.
 Locate Vision HDL Toolbox Support Package for Xilinx Zynq-Based Hardware, and click Setup.

 The guided setup wizard performs a number of initial setup steps, and confirms that the target can boot and that the host and target can communicate.

-For more information, see Step 1.
-Setup Checklist.
+For more information, see Setup for Vision Hardware.